ljpetkovic/OCR-cat/ALTO_XML_trans/README.md

-# [UPDATED] Transformation and evaluation of the ALTO-XML files
+# Transformation and evaluation of the ALTO-XML files

 The core idea of redesigning the ALTO-XML files in order to be injected into the GROBID-dictionaries is available [here](https://github.com/ljpetkovic/OCR-cat/blob/master/eval_ALTO/README.md).<br>